Hans Kippenberger: Death

-On 5 November 1935, as the scope of Joseph Stalin's Great Purge accelerated, Kippenberger and his girlfriend, Christina Kerff (born Chrisina Lenderoth), were arrested at Moscow's Soyuznaya Hotel (across the road from the Hotel Lux).
+On 5 November 1935, as the scope of Joseph Stalin's Great Purge accelerated, Kippenberger and his girlfriend, Christina Kerff (born Christina Lenderoth), were arrested at Moscow's Soyuznaya Hotel (across the road from the Hotel Lux).

 In a secret trial by the NKVD, Kippenberger was declared guilty of "espionage and participation in a counter-revolutionary terrorist organisation".
 He was shot, once, in the back of the head, on 3 October 1937.

 Personal life

-Kippenberger married Thea Niemand, from Hamburg, in 1923.
-Their daughters were born in 1924 and 1928.
+Kippenberger married Thea Niemand (1901–1939), from Hamburg, in 1923.
+They had two daughters, Margot (1924–2005) and Jeanette (1928–2016).
 The marriage ended in divorce in 1930.
 After a raid on their Berlin apartment, Thea hastily took the children to a safe location in the countryside from where they escaped via Czechoslovakia.
 Thea arrived in Moscow with their daughters in July 1933, six months after the Nazi seizure of power in Germany.
 The standard of their Moscow accommodation, shared with Thea Kippenberger's friend Thea Beling and a large number of other people, came as a shock to the children.
 In February 1938, Thea, who now worked as a teacher, was arrested.
 A special NKVD tribunal sentenced her to a lengthy term in the Gulag.
 In 1939, she died in a concentration camp in Siberia.